The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 });

 export const { useGetPostsQuery, useGetPostByIdQuery } = postsApi;2.
-Configure the Redux store:
+Configure the store:

 import { configureStore } from "@reduxjs/toolkit";